Economy: Global economy faces turbulent political environment

 In percent

 The graphic shows the growth in real GDP, its trend and a leading economic climate indicator for the eurozone since 1995.
-The leading indicator points to stagnating economic growth (0.5 percent) in the near future.
+The leading indicator points to stagnating economic growth (between 0 and 0.5 percent) in the near future.

 Source: Bloomberg